robocupathomeedu/rc-home-edu-learn-matlab/README.md

 * `showMap.m` - Utility function that displays an occupancy grid received from mapping topic
 * `drive_around.slx` - Simulink model that drives robot based on joystick input and displays/saves received map
 * `driveParameters.m` - Data file for the model above
+* `testMoveBaseAction.m` - Script to test the ROS `move_base` action server to reach a goal location
 * `testPathPlanning.m` - Script to test path planning given a map, start location, and goal location
 * `navigationTask.m` - Script to perform path planning and following on the robot